leonardoandreae/leonardoandreae.github.io/_pages/about.md

 I am currently **seeking new opportunities in robotics software engineering**, and I am open to both full-time positions and internships that allow me to hone my skills and continue to grow in this domain.
 To ease this career transition, I am pursuing independent studies in mobile robotics, C++17/20, Python, and software engineering practices, ensuring that my knowledge remains up to date with the current industry standards.

-Outside of work, I enjoy a wide range of activities that keep me creative, active, and connected with others.

-Going to the cinema is one of my favorite pastimes, especially as a social activity.
-I often go with friends, and sometimes we gather afterwards to discuss the movie — from the storytelling and direction to the soundtrack and cinematography.

-I am also an avid PC gamer, particularly fond of action RPGs and metroidvanias.
-I enjoy the thrill of nonlinear level design, fast-paced action, and the sense of discovery these games offer.
-Gaming also fuels my curiosity about interactive design and technology.

-Cooking is another passion of mine, as it allows me to express creativity while also caring for others.
-Preparing a meal for guests is my way of showing appreciation and hospitality, and I find great joy in creating dishes that bring people together.

-In winter, skiing is by far my favorite activity.
-It gives me the chance to reconnect with old friends while enjoying the breathtaking scenery of the Swiss Alps.
-In summer, I turn to scuba diving whenever possible — an activity that never ceases to amaze me with the beauty and mystery of the underwater world.

-Running is part of my routine as well.
-It helps me clear my mind, maintain balance, and reconnect with nature.
+Outside of work, I enjoy going to the cinema or hosting movie nights with friends.
+I am also an avid PC gamer, I especially love aRPGs and metroidvanias for their nonlinear level design, exploration and fast-paced action.
+Cooking is another passion of mine — it’s my way of sharing good moments and care for others.
+In terms of outside activities, I adore skiing in winter and, whenever possible, scuba diving in sommer.